raymas/Seed/README.md

 It looks something like this :

 ![arduino_path](ressources/arduino_path.jpg)

+### BMP180 Bosch pressure sensor

+Now Install the library for the BMP180.

+Clone the adafruit github for the BMP085 at [github.com](https://github.com/adafruit/Adafruit-BMP085-Library).
+Place it into your Arduino's libraries folder.

 Restart Arduino and check in Tools -> Board that you have now some TTGO's board